Opened for a buddy’s birthday, alongside a 2005 Tatty Comtes, 2015 Cristal, 2018 Realm Falstaff and 2023 Kobayashi M/R.

 Removed cork about an hour before pouring.
 Initial notes of olive, black pepper spice and herbs, some smoked meat and a brief blood-orange citrus aromatic.
 Deep red/black in the glass.
 There’s a layer of brett (low level, adds to the intrigue, doesn’t detract) and lavender bouquet before peppered strip, herbs, raspberries and blackberries, and a sanguine tang hit the palate.
 Not sure of whole cluster use here but seems there’s a little bit (which I love).
 Wild but civilized.
 Medium-plus bodied with beautiful acidity and plenty of tannin for this to cruise years.
 On the early side, but these are so hard to resist in every phase.

 I wish I could drink this every day.
-I need to find a wine of similar style at a better price point. — a day ago
+I need to find a wine of similar style at a better price point. — 5 months ago